LyubomirT/intense-rp-next/docs/information/faq.md

     V3-0324 is DeepSeek's standard chat model - fast and efficient for general conversations.
 R1-0528 is their reasoning model that thinks through problems step-by-step.
 R1 (DeepThink mode) produces more thoughtful responses but takes longer.
 Use V3 for casual chat and R1 for complex questions or when you want to see the AI's reasoning process.

 ??? question "Should I use network interception?"
-    If you're using Chrome or Edge, absolutely yes.
+    If you're using Chrome, Edge, or Brave, absolutely yes.
 Network interception provides more reliable streaming, better handling of formatted content, and captures features like reasoning thoughts that DOM scraping misses.
 The only reason not to use it is if you're on a browser that doesn't support it (Firefox, Safari).

 ??? question "What do the different formatting presets actually do?"
     Formatting presets control how messages appear when sent to DeepSeek.
 "Classic (Name)" uses character names like "John: Hello" which feels natural for roleplay.
 "Wrapped" uses XML-style tags for clearer boundaries.
 "Divided" adds visual separators.
 The preset doesn't affect how messages appear in SillyTavern, only how they're formatted for DeepSeek to understand.